 Storage Directions

-More Perfect Side Dish Recipes
+More Holiday Side Dish Recipes

-- Sour Cream & Chive Mashed Potato Casserole
+- Cheesy Mashed Potato Casserole

 - Holiday Kale Salad

-- Healthy Sweet Potato Souffle
+- Healthy Sweet Potato Soufflé

-If you made and liked this recipe, don't forget to rate the recipe and let me know how it went for you in the comments!
-It always makes my day to hear from you!
+If you liked and made this Savory Bread Pudding Recipe, don't forget to rate it and let me know how you liked it in the comments.
+I always love hearing from you!

 Yum butternut squash in a bread pudding?
 That sounds so good!
 I may have to make this for thanksgiving this year!